kylewelt/parse-fund-data/README.md

 #### Input Format Assumptions:
 1. Input files should be provided in an _ASCII_ encoded _.txt_ file.
 2. Input is split into lines delimited by newline characters.
-3. The file should consist of exactly three lines, outlined in the order described above.
+3. The file should consist of exactly three lines, outlined in the order and format described above.
 4. The final line of input is terminated by a newline character.
+5. Fund Monthly Returns should be valid numbers and each separated by a comma.

 ### Output Format: